 This simple marinade recipe is a combo of lemon juice, olive oil, white vinegar, fresh ginger, herbs and spices.
 All of the ingredients get mixed together before adding the wings.

-For the chicken, I like to use wingettes and drumettes (chicken wings that are cut apart at the joint) for this recipe simply because I find them easier to handle.
+I like to use wingettes and drumettes (chicken wings that are cut apart at the joint) for this recipe simply because I find them easier to handle.
 However, full chicken wings can also be used.

 The wings are marinated in the piri piri sauce for at least four hours prior to cooking.
 This step is really important.
-I've made the wings before without letting them marinate and there was no comparison on flavor!
+I've made the wings before without letting them marinate and there was no comparison in flavor!

 These piri piri chicken wings turn out tender and moist on the inside with a slight crisp on the outside.
 The sauce has great depth of flavor with a subtle spiciness!
 Hope you enjoy!